 Fresno COG has agreements with International City Manager's Association (ICMA) Retirement Corporation to administer their defined contribution retirement and deferred compensation plans.
 The ICMA retirement and deferred compensation plans qualify to provide contracted Authority employees and their beneficiaries' retirement income and other deferred benefits under Internal Revenue Service Code sections 401(a) and 457, respectively.
 Under the 401(a) retirement plan (Plan), employers contribute up to 15% of the participating employee's gross salary to the Plan.
 Vesting occurs 20% annually over a five-year period.
 The Plan is portable for rollover to other qualified plans if the new plan meets the definition in Section 401(a).
-All Authority employees were covered by the Plan.
-Actual Authority contributions made during the period (\$27,742 for the fiscal year ended June 30, 2013) represent approximately 7% of total salaries.
+Two of the Authority employees were covered by the Plan.
+Actual Authority contributions made during the period (\$29,589 for the fiscal year ended June 30, 2014) represent approximately 7% of total salaries.

 Under the deferred compensation plan, participating employees are required to contribute a minimum of 7.5% of their gross salary to the 457 plans, as Fresno COG is a non-Federal Insurance Contributions Act (FICA) agency.
-The maximum contribution to the 457 plans for 2013 is \$17,500 or \$35,000 depending on the employee's age and eligibility.
+The maximum contribution to the 457 plans for 2014 is \$17,500 or \$35,000 depending on the employee's age and eligibility.
 The plan trust is maintained for the exclusive benefit of eligible employees and their beneficiaries.

 In addition, Fresno COG pays vacation and sick leave benefits when used by an employee.
 Fresno COG bills the Authority for benefits when used.
 The Authority accrues benefits when earned.
-As of June 30, 2013, there were three employees eligible to receive benefits.
+As of June 30, 2014, there were three employees eligible to receive benefits.

-NOTE 16 - PRIOR PERIOD ADJUSTMENT AND RESTATEMENT
+NOTE 16 - RESTATEMENT

-In November and December 2014, the Fresno COG and the FCTA Board adopted an update to the Measure C Extension Regional Transportation Mitigation Fee (RTMF) Nexus Study.
+In November and December 2014, the Fresno COG and the Authority Board adopted an update to the Measure C Extension Regional Transportation Mitigation Fee (RTMF) Nexus Study.
 During the Nexus Study update, it was pointed out that between 2010 and 2015 the Measure C revenue had been used to advance major RTMF projects.
 The Nexus Study also recommended that the Board take a formal action to recognize this temporary substitution of Measure C revenue in lieu of RTMF funding as a loan from the Measure C to the RTMF so that the Measure C funds can be reimbursed as the RTMF collections come in.
-According to the recommendation, on June 24, 2015 the Board has approved the Measure C/RTMF Reimbursement Program which identifies the advance payments of Measure C funds to RTMF projects as eligible RTMF project costs and recognizes a variable loan from Measure C to RTMF.
-The Reimbursement Program also specifies the terms of loan amortization.
-The Authority's financial statements for the fiscal year 2012-13 have been restated to reflect the Board action.
-Approximately \$18M of the Measure C funds that was expensed in prior years on eligible RTMF projects was reclassified to RTMF project costs, and the unspent prior year RTMF collections of \$3.6M were recognized as RTMF revenues.
-As a result, beginning net position of governmental activities and fund balances of governmental funds were restated as follows:
+According to the recommendation, on June 24, 2015 the Board has approved the Measure C/RTMF Reimbursement Program which identifies the advance payments of Measure C funds to RTMF projects as eligible RTMF Project costs and recognizes a variable loan from Measure C to RTMF.